sarkershantonu/java-for-testers/README.md

 - Each week there will be home work
 - Total 6 months, 26 weeks, 26 classes.
 - Code/home work commit is must.
+- One UI testing framework from scratch
+- One Backend/API testing framework from scratch

 # Course/Class Topics